-Exhibit Number Description of Exhibits 10.21 Form of Change of Control Agreement between Registrant and executive officers Tim Gelvin and Bob Whitney.
-(A) (10.1) 10.22 Contribution Agreement between Itron, Inc. and Servatron, Inc. dated May 15, 2000.
-(K) (Exhibit 10.22) 10.23 Credit Agreement between Itron, Inc. and Servatron dated June 22, 2000.
-(K) (Exhibit 10.23) 10.24 Third Amendment to Credit Agreement dated June 30, 2000.
-(L) (Exhibit 10.24) 12 Statement of Computation of Ratios 21 Subsidiaries of the Registrant 23 Independent Auditors' Consent (A) Incorporated by reference to designated exhibit included in the Company's Registration Statement on Form S-1 (Registration #33-49832), as amended, filed on July 22, 1992.
-(B) Incorporated by reference to designated exhibit included in the Company's 1993 Annual Report on Form 10-K filed on March 30, 1994.
-(C) Incorporated by reference to designated exhibit included in the Company's 1995 Annual Report on Form 10-K filed on March 30, 1996.
-(D) Incorporated by reference to designated exhibit included in the Company's 1996 Annual Report on Form 10-K filed on March 5, 1997.
-(E) Incorporated by reference to Appendix A to the Company's designated Proxy Statement dated April 4, 1997 for its annual meeting of shareholders held on April 29, 1997.
-(F) Incorporated by reference to designated exhibit included in the Company's Quarterly Report on Form 10-Q for the quarter ended September 30, 1997.
-(G) Incorporated by reference to designated exhibit included in the Company's Current Report on Form 8-K dated March 18, 1997.
-(H) Incorporated by reference to designated exhibit included in the Company's Quarterly Report on Form 10-Q dated August 13, 1999.
-(I) Incorporated by reference to designated exhibit included in the Company's 1999 Annual Report on Form 10-K dated March 26, 2000.
-(J) Incorporated by reference to designated exhibit included in the Company's Quarterly Report on Form 10-Q dated May 15, 2000.
-(K) Incorporated by reference to designated exhibit included in the Company's Quarterly Report on Form 10-Q dated August 14, 2000.
-(L) Incorporated by reference to designated exhibit included in the Company's Quarterly Report on Form 10-Q dated November 14, 2000.
-Management contract or compensatory plan or arrangement.
+- (A) Incorporated by reference to designated exhibit included in the Company's Registration Statement on Form S-1 (Registration #33-49832), as amended, filed on July 22, 1992. - Incorporated by reference to designated exhibit included in the Company's 1993 Annual Report on Form 10-K filed on March 30, 1994. - Incorporated by reference to designated exhibit included in the Company's 1995 Annual Report on Form 10-K filed on March 30, 1996. - (D) Incorporated by reference to designated exhibit included in the Company's 1996 Annual Report on Form 10-K filed on March 5, 1997. - Incorporated by reference to Appendix A to the Company's designated Proxy Statement dated April 4, 1997 for its annual meeting of shareholders held on April 29, 1997. - (F) Incorporated by reference to designated exhibit included in the Company's Quarterly Report on Form 10-Q for the quarter ended September 30, 1997. - Incorporated by reference to designated exhibit included in the Company's Current Report on Form 8-K dated March 18, 1997. - Incorporated by reference to designated exhibit included in the Company's Quarterly Report on Form 10-Q dated August 13, 1999. - Incorporated by reference to designated exhibit included in the Company's (I) 1999 Annual Report on Form 10-K dated March 26, 2000. - Incorporated by reference to designated exhibit included in the Company's (J) Quarterly Report on Form 10-Q dated May 15, 2000. - Incorporated by reference to designated exhibit included in the Company's Quarterly Report on Form 10-Q dated August 14, 2000. - Incorporated by reference to designated exhibit included in the Company's Quarterly Report on Form 10-Q dated November 14, 2000. - Incorporated by reference to designated exhibit included in the Company's (M) 2000 Annual Report on Form 10-K dated March 22, 2001. - Management contract or compensatory plan or arrangement.

-/Delta/ Confidential treatment requested for a portion of this agreement.
+Confidential treatment requested for a portion of this agreement.